Civil Legal Issues of Natural Disasters: Libraries Can Help

 Presenters will introduce the civil legal issues that arise during natural disasters and share how to support related patron information needs.

 Natural disasters strike everywhere.
 In their wake, communities are left reeling and many people turn to their libraries for support and information.
 Your library may have plans to secure its facilities and collections in order to keep the doors open, but are you prepared to support patrons’ civil legal issues that arise?
 A host of urgent needs emerge around FEMA applications, landlord-tenant disputes, property issues, required documentation, and more.
 Libraries can play a crucial role connecting people with civil legal issues to resources and information that can help.
-Join this webinar to learn how to apply reference skills to support community members through this civil legal turmoil and guide them toward positive outcomes.
-A legal aid attorney and a law librarian will share insights based on their personal disaster experiences to introduce library staff to civil legal issues that may arise during a variety of natural disasters.
+Watch this webinar to learn how to apply reference skills to support community members through this civil legal turmoil and guide them toward positive outcomes.
+A legal aid attorney and a law librarian share insights based on their personal disaster experiences to introduce library staff to civil legal issues that may arise during a variety of natural disasters.

 - Improving Access to Civil Legal Justice through Public Libraries, project page